BarisAlbayrakIEEE/PersistentDAG/README.md

 is more and more efficient than the single threaded solution as it isolates the 3rd process to a background thread.

-now, lets inspect the copy constructor in detail. firstly, a DAG is a link based data structure like a tree. link based data structures are usualy implemented using a node class and defining the node relations via pointers. hence, a traditional (single threaded) DAG would have:
+lets inspect the copy constructor in detail, although, these are the basic issues in DOD (as this project is an extension to my resume). firstly, a DAG is a link based data structure like a tree. in traditional OOP, link based data structures are usualy implemented using a node class and defining the node relations via pointers. hence, a traditional (single threaded) DAG would have:
-1. inner node class with the ancestor nodes defined by a vector of raw pointers\
-and the descendant nodes defined by a vector of shared pointers
+1. inner node class with the ancestor nodes defined by a vector of raw pointers and the descendant nodes defined by a vector of shared pointers
 2. tail node
 3. head node